greyhole quits when not configured properly - better if it not did

 wrapping a loop around it to sleep (longer time?) when it cannot operate, and complaining in the log might work better.

-#1 Updated by trucklover about 11 years ago
+#1 Updated by trucklover over 11 years ago

 Text copied from the IRC channel on this topic.
 My thoughts on the subject are below.